letoram/arcan/src/tools/waybridge/README.md

 Rough estimate of planned changes and order:

 1. fork- mode
-2. seccmp- filtering
-3. wl\_shell fixes / event propagation
-4. mouse wheel actions
+2. input fixes (regions, D to A mouse wheel, ...)
-5. data-device to clipboard
+3. data-device to clipboard
-6. enforce stronger error handling (not allow surfaces to switch roles etc.)
+4. enforce stronger error handling (not allow surfaces to switch roles etc.)
-7. move more 'decisions' that is part of the durden atype handling
+5. move more 'decisions' that is part of the durden atype handling

 (x - done, p - partial/possible-tuning, s - showstopper, i - ignored for now)
 + (for-each finished milestone, verify allocation/deallocation/validation)